genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/03_basics.md

 [Introduction](/creating-applications/defining-your-application/integrations/data-pipeline/overview/)  | [Where to define](/creating-applications/defining-your-application/integrations/data-pipeline/datapipeline-where-to-define/) | [Basics](/creating-applications/defining-your-application/integrations/data-pipeline/datapipeline-basics/) | [Advanced](/creating-applications/defining-your-application/integrations/data-pipeline/datapipeline-advanced/) | [More examples](/creating-applications/defining-your-application/integrations/data-pipeline/datapipeline-examples/) | [Configuring runtime](/creating-applications/defining-your-application/integrations/data-pipeline/datapipeline-runtime/) | [Testing](/creating-applications/defining-your-application/integrations/data-pipeline/datapipeline-testing/)

 A data pipeline is a collection of `sources`.
+Each source contains:
-Each source contains configuration how to access the data and a mapper for that data.
+- the configuration specifying how to access the data
+- a mapper for that data.

 Currently the supported sources are:
 - PostgreSQL
 - CSV files that originate from the local filesystem or over FTP and S3

-### Source of data
+## Source of data

-#### PostgreSQL
+### PostgreSQL

 | Parameter | Default value | Sample Usage | Value Type | Description |
 |---|---|---|---|---|